About Our Programs

 - Therapeutic Horsemanship: The process of teaching people with special needs how to handle and care for horses (unmounted).

-- Equine Assisted Psychotherapy (EAP): Addresses Mental Health and Behavioral Health goals through activities with horses and a licensed mental health provider.
+- Psychotherapy Incorporating Interactions with Horses: Addresses Mental Health and Behavioral Health goals through activities with horses and a licensed mental health provider.

 Who Benefits from Equine Assisted Activities and Therapies?

-To date we have served people with over 150 different diagnoses.
-The most common diagnoses we serve are: Autism Spectrum Disorder, Cerebral Palsy, Developmental/Intellectual Disorders, Behavioral/Emotional Diagnoses, ADD/ADHD, Traumatic Brain Injury, Mobility issues, Multiple Sclerosis *Services for M.S. may be funded in part by the Multiple Sclerosis Foundation, Post-Traumatic Stress Disorder and Dementia.
+Dream Catchers serves people living with physical, cognitive, social, and emotional disabilities.
+The most common diagnoses among our participants are: Autism Spectrum Disorder, Cerebral Palsy, Developmental/Intellectual Disorders, Behavioral/Emotional Diagnoses, ADD/ADHD, Traumatic Brain Injury, Mobility issues, Neuromuscular disorders, Post-Traumatic Stress Disorder and Dementia.

 How Do I get Started?

-The 1st step – Call us!
-We want to get to know you, or the person for whom you are calling.
+The 1st step – Call us at 757-566-1775!
 This conversation will help us determine the most appropriate assessment option.

 The 3rd step – Return the completed paperwork to us.